GiorgioBaldelli/giorgiobaldelli.github.io/_posts/2022-05-13-essential-tool-direnv.markdown

 published: true
 ---

-When doing local development work and handling environment variables, direnv is a tool that simplifies lifes quite a bit.
+When doing local development work and handling environment variables, direnv is a tool that simplifies life.
 Let's say you have a myriad of environment variables.
 You need to export the variables each time you run an application that depends on them.
 With direnv installed, you can create a .envrc file in your working directory.
 Example .envrc:

 ```
 export DEV_DB_DATABASE="hello"